celestiaorg/networks/README.md

 ![Bridge Nodes](diagrams/BridgeNodes.png)
 Specifically, Bridge Nodes:

-1. Import and process “raw” headers & blocks from a trusted Core process in the Consensus network.
-Bridge Nodes can run this Core process internally or simply connect to a remote endpoint.
+1. Import and process “raw” headers & blocks from a trusted Core process (meaning a trusted RPC connection to a celestia-core node) in the Consensus network.
+Bridge Nodes can run this Core process internally (embedded) or simply connect to a remote endpoint.
 Bridge Nodes also have the option of being an active validator in the Consensus network.
 2. Validate and erasure code the "raw" blocks
 3. Produce block shares with DA metadata to Light Nodes in the DA network.